Yes, even this.

 "Moichandising, moichandising!
 Where da real money from da movie is made!
 Spaceballs: da T-shirt, Spaceballs: da Coloring Book, Spaceballs: da Lunchbox, Spaceballs: da Breakfast Cereal!
-Spaceballs: da Flame Throwah!! note Da kids love dis one."
+Spaceballs: da Flame Throwah!!" note

 Doing something creative costs money.
 If you're in a band, you're paying for gas to get to and from practice and gigs, studio time, and all the bits and pieces of tech you need to sound good.
 If you're an artist, you're paying for your materials and maybe studio space.
 Even if you're doing a simple webcomic, blog, or fansite you're paying for bandwidth.